Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Security measures for the waterfront portions of marine terminals and LNG ships are regulated by the US Coast Guard, which prevents other ships from getting near to LNG tankers while in transit or docked at a terminal.
 FERC also serves as a coordinator with the Coast Guard and other agencies on issues of marine safety and security at LNG import facilities.
 In 2004 FERC entered into an agreementwith the Coast Guard and the Department of Transportation to establish roles and responsibilities for each agency regarding LNG security and to ensure that each agency quickly identifies and addresses problem areas.

 The Coast Guard also regulates shipments of crude oil by marine vessel destined to foreign or domestic locations.

 How are the construction and operation of pipelines, storage facilities and related infrastructure regulated?

-Under the Natural Gas Act, FERC has the authority to regulate the construction, operation and abandonment of natural gas transportation and storage facilities.
+Natural gas Under the Natural Gas Act, FERC has the authority to regulate the construction, operation and abandonment of natural gas transportation and storage facilities.
 Following the enactment of the Energy Policy Act of 2005, under the Natural Gas Act, FERC also has jurisdiction to regulate the siting, construction and operation of LNG import and export terminals.

 Construction and blanket certificates Any entity seeking to construct, own or operate an interstate pipeline facility subject to FERC’s jurisdiction must first receive a certificate of public convenience and necessity from FERC authorising that entity to do so.
 The Natural Gas Act similarly sets out certification requirements applicable to entities seeking to modify or abandon pipeline facilities subject to FERC’s jurisdiction.